How to take Flat Frames for Astrophotography

 The telescope used in this video was an Explore Scientific ED102.
 The modest aperture of this apochromatic refractor makes capturing flat frames easier, as there is less area to cover.
 Larger telescope objectives, such as a Newtonian Reflector may find an artificial lighting solution more effective.

 Flat frames are 1 of 3 important support files when calibrating your images.
 Each one is often necessary to produce the best possible image from your raw data.
-The image below features the frames captured using a William Optics Zenithstar 61 telescope on the Heart Nebula.
+The image below features the frames captured using a DSLR camera with a William Optics Zenithstar 61 telescope on the Heart Nebula.

 With a little practice and experimentation, taking flats will become a regular part of your astrophotography image capturing workflow.
 Capturing proper calibration frames makes a world of difference when you are ready to process your final image.